ramensoftware/windows-11-file-explorer-styling-guide/README.md

 ## Colors

-In the following examples we're gonna use `Fill` as an example, but this also works for other properties that accept colors like `Background`.
+In the following examples, we're going to use `Fill` as an example, but this also works for other properties that accept colors, like `Background`.

 ### Solid color